awsdocs/amazon-emr-release-guide/doc_source/emr-configure-apps-create-cluster.md

 # Configure applications when you create a cluster<a name="emr-configure-apps-create-cluster"></a>

-When you create a cluster, you can override the default configurations for applications\.
-To do so, use the Amazon EMR console, the AWS Command Line Interface \(AWS CLI\), or the AWS SDK\.
+When you create a cluster, you can override the default configurations for applications using the Amazon EMR console, the AWS Command Line Interface \(AWS CLI\), or the AWS SDK\.

+To override the default configuration for an application, you specify custom values in a configuration classification\.
+A configuration classification corresponds to a configuration XML file for an application, such as `hive-site.xml`\.

+Configuration classifications vary by Amazon EMR release version\.
+For a list of configuration classifications that are available in a specific release version, see the release detail page\.
+For example, [Amazon EMR release 6\.4\.0\.](emr-640-release.md#emr-640-class)

 ## Supply a configuration in the console when you create a cluster<a name="emr-configure-apps-create-cluster-console"></a>